Agillmann/electron-react-app-lab/README.md

 `yarn start` will start the Electron app and the React app at the same time.
 `yarn build` will build the React app and package it along the Electron app.

-## DevTool React
+## DevTools React

 In the console tab insert the following code and hit enter.
-It will
+It will installs the react devtools for the current session

 ```js
 require('electron-react-devtools').install()